Dallas District Posts Strongest Growth Since 2014

 This article discusses the November results of the Fed's Dallas district.

-The best news, is that the Dallas FED manufacturing index has hit one of the highest values since 2014.
+The best news, is that the Dallas Fed manufacturing index has hit one of the highest values since 2014.
 Levels like these indicate very strong growth.
 It is also quite remarkable how fast this index has gone up.
-The 2014 slow down has been perfectly visible, since the index imploded after the third quarter of 2014.
+The 2014 slowdown has been perfectly visible, since the index imploded after the third quarter of 2014.

 Shipments are a bit disappointing, since the manufacturing index has jumped 5.3 points.
 Shipments increased 6.6 points, but are still at relatively low levels.
 Anyhow, the good thing is that they did increase in December.

 New orders rose 8.7 points after falling 1.4 points in November.
-This number is the strongest since the slow down of 2014.
+This number is the strongest since the slowdown of 2014.

 Just like in the Richmond survey, we see that employment is very weak.
 Employment fell 7.4 points from 4.5 points in November.